 Within 60 days of the appointment of the arbitrator, a telephonic arbitration management conference shall be held.
 At the conference, parties will discuss the issues, choice of law, discovery disputes, exchange of stipulations, scheduling of hearings, witnesses and witness exclusion, briefs, the award, Admission of documentary evidence, and testamentary evidence other than live at the hearing, bifurcation and other process details.

 In line with Armendariz and Cole, Rule 9 empowers the arbitrator to order discovery necessary for a full and fair exploration of the issues.

-Rule 10: Location of Hearing
+Employment Arbitration Rules #10: Location of Hearing

 Arbitrators shall be chosen as set forth in the arbitration agreement, otherwise by striking objectionable arbitrators from a list and ranking the remainder in order of preference.
 Each party may choose one member of a three-member panel, with the party arbitrators jointly selecting a third arbitrator.
 A chair will also be jointly selected unless the arbitration agreement requires the selection of a chair from the National Roster.
-Should the parties fail to timely select an arbitrator or chairperson, the AAA will do so.
+Should the parties fail to timely select an arbitrator or chairperson, the American Arbitration Association (AAA) will do so.

 Potential conflicts of interest and circumstances that might give rise to doubts about impartiality shall be disclosed by the arbitrator in writing, but they shall be deemed safe to represent that any potential conflicting relationships or interests would not affect their impartiality or ability to serve.